-4.1 Full details of the existing site, site setting and proposed operations, including proposed phasing, are provided in the evidence presented by Mr Liam Toland (APP/LT/2), the Planning Statement and the ES.
-Only key summary details of relevance to dust and air quality are provided below.
+- 4.1 Full details of the existing site, site setting and proposed operations, including proposed phasing, are provided in the evidence presented by Mr Liam Toland (APP/LT/2), the Planning Statement, the Revised Statement of Common Ground and the ES.
+The ES Addendum includes a summary of any changes to the site setting that may have occurred since preparation of the original ES. - 4.2 Only key summary details of relevance to dust and air quality are provided below.

-4.2 Site Location and Existing Surroundings
+4.3 Site Location and Existing Surroundings

-- 4.2.1 The application boundary is provided in plans included in the Planning Application Statement (CD1.17-1.32; in particular plan KD.LCF.014).
+- 4.3.1 The application boundary is provided in plans included in the Planning Application Statement (CD1.17-1.32; in particular plan KD.LCF.014).
 The Site currently comprises open agricultural land within the historic parkland of Lea Castle.
 The site is located within the vicinity of several residential and commercial properties, with the closest to the application boundary including South Lodges and Broom Cottage on the southern boundary, 1-12 Castle Barns on the north-eastern boundary, The Bungalow on the northern boundary and properties off Brown Westhead Park close to the western boundary.
 It is noted that South Lodge is under the control of the applicant.
-Other properties within 250m of the application Site boundary include Keepers Cottage and Upper Lea Castle Cottages to the north and further dwellings to the south of Wolverley Road (B4189). - 4.2.2 Two schools are located within 250m of the application boundary, Heathfield Knoll School and First Day Steps Nursery, both to the south of Wolveley Road. - 4.2.3 Several leisure facilities lie within 250m of the application boundary including Lea Castle Equestrian Centre to the north, beyond which lies Keepers Cottage Strong Farm 1988 Equestrian Centre, along with an associated camping area, and Brown Westhead Park & Playing Fields to the west.
-Wolverley Camping and Caravaning Club site lies beyond the Brown Westhead Park & Playing Fields to the west. - 4.2.4 The proposed extraction area does not extend to the limit of the application boundary as shown in plan KD.LCF.013A (CD5.03), providing buffer areas to the nearby properties as discussed above.
-The closest residential properties to the proposed extraction and processing areas are The Bungalow lying 70m north of the extraction area and South Lodges and Broom Cottage, lying about 60m south of the extraction boundary.
-The accessible grounds of the two schools to the south lie 80m at their nearest point to the proposed extraction area. - 4.2.5 Ground within the Site rises to a high point of 84m and falling to the valleys of the River Stour to the west and the A449, Wolverhampton Road to the east. - 4.2.6 The site is crossed by two public footpaths / bridleways with a third running close to the western site boundary.
+Other properties within 250m of the application Site boundary include Keepers Cottage and Upper Lea Castle Cottages to the north and further dwellings to the south of Wolverley Road (B4189). - 4.3.2 Since the original ES an additional 4 dwellings have been constructed on Brown Westhead Park to the west of the Site.
+These have been constructed between other dwellings that were existing at the time of the original ES, although are slightly closer to the proposed extraction boundary than these existing properties. - 4.3.3 Two schools are located within 250m of the application boundary, Heathfield Knoll School and First Day Steps Nursery, both to the south of Wolveley Road. - 4.3.4 Several leisure facilities lie within 250m of the application boundary including Lea Castle Equestrian Centre to the north, beyond which lies Keepers Cottage Strong Farm 1988 Equestrian Centre, along with an associated camping area, and Brown Westhead Park & Playing Fields to the west.
+Wolverley Camping and Caravanning Club site lies beyond the Brown Westhead Park & Playing Fields to the west. - 4.3.5 The proposed extraction area does not extend to the limit of the application boundary as shown in plan KD.LCF.013A (CD5.03), providing buffer areas to the nearby properties as discussed above.
+The closest residential properties to the proposed extraction and processing areas are The Bungalow lying 70m north of the extraction area, and South Lodges and Broom Cottage, lying about 60m south of the extraction boundary.
+The accessible grounds of the two schools to the south lie 80m at their nearest point to the proposed extraction area.

+- 4.3.6 Ground within the Site rises to a high point of 84m and falling to the valleys of the River Stour to the west and the A449, Wolverhampton Road to the east. - 4.3.7 The site is crossed by two public footpaths / bridleways with a third running close to the western site boundary.

-4.3 Potential Future Surroundings
+4.4 Potential Future Surroundings